Rafisto/huffman-coding/README.md

 ## Initial Requirements

+> [!NOTE]
-The program has been designed to fulfill the following requirements:\
+> The program has been designed to fulfill the following requirements:
+>
-Write a program that uses Huffman coding (classic or dynamic) to compress files.
-This project will allow you to practice working with binary data and using tree-like data structures.
-To handle binary data, you can use the *bytestring* package.\
+> Write a program that uses Huffman coding (classic or dynamic) to
+> compress files.
+This project will allow you to practice working with
+> binary data and using tree-like data structures.
+To handle binary data,
+> you can use the *bytestring* package.\

 We decided that our take on the implementation will provide a simple command-line interface.